-The project that best provides meaningful improvements to access to affordable housing units will receive the full 36 points.
+(Limit 2,800 characters; approximately 400 words): SCORING GUIDANCE (36 points) The project that best provides meaningful improvements to access to affordable housing units will receive the full 36 points.
 Multiple projects may receive the highest possible score of 36 points based on this assessment.
 Remaining projects will receive a share of the full points at the scorer's discretion.

-BONUS POINTS (0 TO 25 POINTS ABOVE THE TOTAL CRITERION

-POINTS): points) Those projects that score at least 80% of the maximum total points available through Measures A, B, sub-measures 1 and C2 will be awarded bonus points based on the geographic location of the project.
-These points will be assigned as follows, based on the highest-scoring geography the project contacts:

-- 25 points to projects within an Area of Concentrated Poverty with 50% or more people of - 20 points to projects within an Area of Concentrated Poverty - 15 points to projects within census tracts with the percent of population in poverty or population of color above the regional average percent - 10 points for all other areas

-Upload the "Socio-Economic Conditions" map used for this measure.

-RESPONSE (Select one, based on the "Socio-Economic Conditions" map):

-- Project is located in an Area of Concentrated Poverty where 50% or more of residents are people of color (ACP50): - Project is located in an Area of Concentrated Poverty: □ - Project's census tracts are above the regional average for population in poverty or population of color: - Project located in a census tract that is below the regional average for population in poverty or populations of color, or includes children, people with disabilities, or the elderly:

-SCORING GUIDANCE (0 to 2570 Points) --------------------- -----------------
+D. BONUS POINTS (0 TO 25 POINTS ABOVE THE TOTAL CRITERION POINTS): Those projects that score at least 80% of the maximum total points available through Measures A, B, and C will be awarded bonus points based on the geographic location of the project.
+These points will be assigned as follows, based on the highest-scoring geography the project contacts: 25 points to projects within an Area of Concentrated Poverty 15 points to projects within census tracts with the percent of population in poverty or population of color above the regional average percent 10 points for all other areas Upload the "Socio-Economic Conditions" map used for this measure.
+RESPONSE (Select one, based on the "Socio-Economic Conditions" map): Project is located in an Area of Concentrated Poverty: □ Project's census tracts are above the regional average for population in poverty or population of color (Regional Environmental Justice Area): □ Project located in a census tract that is below the regional average for population in poverty or populations of color (Regional Environmental Justice Area): □ SCORING GUIDANCE (0 to 25 Points)

-Each application will be qualitatively scored based on the available points for each measure and will receive the number of points awarded.
-If the applicant receives at least 80% of the available points in Measures A, B, and C (, i.e.g., 96., 40 points for the Bicycle and Pedestrian Roadway applications), the project will receive Bonus points as described under sub-measure 3.
-If an applicant qualifies for Bonus points it maywill result in an a Socio-Economic Equity and Affordable Housing score of more than the total points available.
+If the applicant receives at least 80% of the available points in Measures A, B, and C (e.g., 96 points for the Bicycle and Pedestrian applications) the project will receive Bonus points as described.
+If an applicant qualifies for Bonus points it may result in an Equity and Affordable Housing score of more than the total points available.